syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Converting-PDF-pages-into-Images.md

 # Converting PDF pages into images

-PdfToImageConverter allows exporting pages of a PDF file into JPG, PNG, TIFF, and BMP formats using Convert methods.
-This option helps to convert PDF pages into images.
+PdfToImageConverter allows exporting pages of a PDF document into the stream using the Convert method.
+This option helps convert PDF pages into images.

 ## Converting a single page into image